YunoHost/project-organization/yunohost_project_organization.md

 ### A theme-based, open structure

-The objective of the organisation is to allow the greates number of people to contribute to software improvement, whether from a technical point of view (development, application packaging) or otherwise (communication, end-user assistance, documentation, etc.).
-Inspired by the projects reviewed at a recent event (Kodi, Debian, Django, Fedora, Wikipedia, etc.) and by ideas stemming from YunoHost contributors (Jérôme, Bram, opi, scith, ju), a decision was made to organise work by special interest groups, federated thanks to a council of key contributors.
+The objective of the organisation is to allow the greatest number of people to contribute to the project, whether from a technical point of view (development, application packaging) or otherwise (communication, end-user assistance, documentation, etc.).
+Inspired by the projects reviewed before the creation of this document (Kodi, Debian, Django, Fedora, Wikipedia, etc.) and by ideas stemming from YunoHost contributors (Jérôme, Bram, opi, scith, ju), a decision was made to organise work by work groups, federated thanks to a council of key contributors.

 Organisational YunoHost project scheme